bitrise-io/devcenter/_articles/reviews/how-to-install-offline-workflow-editor.md

 ## Start offline Workflow Editor

-If all the required tools are installed, all you have to do is start your offline Workflow Editor.
+If the required tools are installed, all you have to do is start your offline Workflow Editor.

 1. `cd` into a directory where you have your `bitrise.yml`.
 2. Run `bitrise :workflow-editor` command to start your offline session.